JieSun-pku/detonationFoam/README.md

 Tutorials:
 tutorials/1D_flame
 tutorials/1D_detonation
-tutorials/2D_detonation.
+tutorials/2D_detonation

 ## Compiling
 1. The solver, detonationFoam, is developed based on OpenFOAM V6.
 Before installing the solver, please ensure you have installed OpenFOAM V6.
 Please refer to https://openfoam.org/download/6-ubuntu.

-2. For the solver detonationNSFoam_mixtureAverage, the transport fitting tool, fitTransport, is needed to be installed, which depends on the GNU Scientific Library.
-The GNU Scientific Library must be installed before installing the solver.
-The installation methods of GSL can be referred to https://www.gnu.org/software/gsl.

-3. Compiling detonationFoam:
+2. Compiling detonationFoam:

    ```bash
    cd applications/solvers/detonationFoam
    ./Allwmake
    ```

+Note: If you want to use the detonationNSFoam_mixtureAverage solver, please use ANSYS CHEMKIN to fit the transport data of Chemkin format.
+The tran.out can be outputted when you select to process Transport properties with Fit with Verbose Output.
+Mode detailed steps can be found in https://github.com/ZSHtju/reactingDNS_OpenFOAM.

 ## Getting help and reporting bugs
 Please submit a GitHub issue if you found a bug in the program.
 If you need help with the software or have further questions, contact sunjie_coe@pku.edu.cn and cz@pku.edu.cn.